More on Antidepressants

 There are many different types of antidepressant.
 Antidepressants are put into groups based on which chemicals in the brain they affect.
 Main classes of antidepressant include:

-Non-selective antidepressants
+Non-selective Antidepressants

 • Tricyclic antidepressants (serotonin and noradrenalin reuptake inhibition with effects on multiple receptor system and sodium conductance)

-• Monamine oxidase inhibitors (MAOIs)
+• Monoamine oxidase inhibitors (MAOIs)

 • Selective serotonin reuptake inhibitors (SSRIs)